2018 CORE ENSEMBLE

 DUDLEY COCKE, Artistic Director

-Dudley Cocke, co-founder and Artistic Director of Roadside Theater, has served in some combination of playwright, dramaturg, and director for all Roadside productions.
+Dudley Cocke, now retired, was co-founder and Artistic Director of Roadside Theater.
+He served in some combination of playwright, dramaturg, and director for all Roadside productions.
 His teaching residencies include Cornell University, the College of William & Mary, and New York University.
 A co-founder of Alternate ROOTS, he has served on the boards of Theatre Communications Group and Grantmakers in the Arts, among other national organizations.
 For creating artistic opportunities for people whose stories are not reflected in mainstream cultural institutions, he received the 2002 Heinz Award for Arts and Humanities.
-He is also the recipient of Imagining America's 2017 Randy Martin Spirit Award for "demonstration of consistency and originality in scholarship, artistry, pedagogy, mentorship, and leadership, but also for exuding...generosity, sincerity, and humor."

 DONNA PORTERFIELD, Managing Director